Wedbush Reiterates Western Digital (WDC) Outperform Recommendation

 What is the Fund Sentiment?

-There are 1161 funds or institutions reporting positions in Western Digital.
-This is a decrease of 55 owner(s) or 4.52% in the last quarter.
-Average portfolio weight of all funds dedicated to WDC is 0.19%, an increase of 3.36%.
-Total shares owned by institutions increased in the last three months by 0.86% to 316,940K shares.
-The put/call ratio of WDC is 0.99, indicating a bullish outlook.
+There are 1167 funds or institutions reporting positions in Western Digital.
+This is a decrease of 38 owner(s) or 3.15% in the last quarter.
+Average portfolio weight of all funds dedicated to WDC is 0.19%, an increase of 10.60%.
+Total shares owned by institutions decreased in the last three months by 1.10% to 300,359K shares.
+The put/call ratio of WDC is 0.98, indicating a bullish outlook.

 What are Other Shareholders Doing?

-Price T Rowe Associates holds 20,664K shares representing 6.47% ownership of the company.
-In it's prior filing, the firm reported owning 10,702K shares, representing an increase of 48.21%.
-The firm increased its portfolio allocation in WDC by 83.77% over the last quarter.
+Price T Rowe Associates holds 22,595K shares representing 7.08% ownership of the company.
+In it's prior filing, the firm reported owning 20,664K shares, representing an increase of 8.55%.
+The firm decreased its portfolio allocation in WDC by 46.15% over the last quarter.

+Nomura Holdings holds 10,606K shares representing 3.32% ownership of the company.
+In it's prior filing, the firm reported owning 2,915K shares, representing an increase of 72.52%.
+The firm increased its portfolio allocation in WDC by 180.87% over the last quarter.

 VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 9,675K shares representing 3.03% ownership of the company.
 In it's prior filing, the firm reported owning 9,425K shares, representing an increase of 2.59%.
 The firm decreased its portfolio allocation in WDC by 8.11% over the last quarter.